BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 If you want to maintain and manage the `padding` of the current root view yourself, you must ensure that your interface elements can correctly adapt to the spacing provided by window insets.

-You can go to the [Insets](#insets) section of the previous section learn more about window insets.
+You can go to the [ui-extension → Insets](./ui-extension#insets-extension) section of the previous section learn more about window insets.

 You no longer need to use `enableEdgeToEdge`, `SystemBarsController` will hold this effect by default after initialization, you should use `edgeToEdgeInsets` to control the window insets `padding` of the root view.